 This volunteer internship is open to all disciplines, but is most suited for those interested in renewable energy systems and international and sustainable development.
 Undergraduates, postgraduates, PhDs and/or professionals are all welcome.
 However, we do ask for:

 - An academic, professional background or personal motivation in engineering, electronics, renewable energy systems, sustainable development or the like.

 - Minimum age 18.

-- Willingness to learn and work as part of a team.
+- Basic experience or strong motivation to work as part of a team.

 |Cost per week||Total Project Fee|

 |First 2 weeks||$465||$1180|